21 must-have items for your next trip to Disney | CNN Underscored

 ________________________________________________________________________

-O2Cool Battery Powered Portable Clip Fan, 2-Pack ($25.99; target.com)
+O2Cool Battery-Powered Portable Clip Fan, 2-Pack ($25.99; target.com)

 Little ones get overheated so easily, but with this two-pack of cheery little stroller fans, you’ll have them covered and cool.